Discernment Entry 09 of 25

 Expertise is strongest when it knows its jurisdiction.

 This does not mean expertise is fake.
-It means expertise should be evaluated with awareness of incentives.
+It means expertise should be evaluated by its correction environment.
 A field with strong correction mechanisms is more trustworthy than one where dissent is punished for non-evidential reasons.
 An expert who discloses conflicts is more trustworthy than one who hides them.
 A consensus formed through open methods is different from a consensus enforced by status pressure.

 Trustworthy expertise welcomes scrutiny because scrutiny is part of how knowledge becomes reliable.